Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Evaluation

-For each benchmark considered, we run both KLEE and KLEE with \name (\ie KLEE+CFM-SE) using the driver program described in Section~\ref{cfmse:subsec:driver}.
-For \code{libosip} and \code{libtasn1}, we use 3 hour time limits and for \code{chcon} we use 1 hour time limit.
-Figure~\ref{fig:osip} shows the source line coverage plotted against time for \code{libosip} benchmark.
+For each benchmark program considered, we run both KLEE with and without \name transformation using the driver program described in Section~\ref{cfmse:subsec:driver}.
+For \code{libosip}, \code{libtasn1}, and \code{json.h}, we set time limit of three hours.
+We set the time limit of an hour for \code{chcon} and \code{protobuf}.
+We used the default search strategy for KLEE path exploration.
+Figure~\ref{fig:coverage} shows the source line coverage against time for each of the benchmark programs.
 Line coverage is the percentage of distinct source lines that have been explored so far out of the total distinct source lines covered by all the LLVM-IR instructions in the compiled program.
-In this benchmark the maximum line coverage that can be achieved is around 36\%.
-This is because the test driver only focus on testing certain interfaces of the library and some functions are not invoked at all.
-Interestingly, \name can reach the maximum line within in less than 500 seconds while KLEE takes close to 1 hours to reach the same coverage. \code{libosip} contains several loops that do not have early exits, so KLEE can not explore other paths outside the loop without finishing the whole loop execution.
-Aggressively branch elimination of branches inside these loops allows KLEE to finish the execution of the loops faster and explore more paths outside them.
-In this benchmark we did not find any false positive bugs that are introduced by \name.
-In other words, for the lines covered in the benchmark \name transformation is safe.
-The fact that \name can achieve more coverage faster also means that the path queries generated by \name is not significantly more expensive than the path queries generated by KLEE.
+For \code{libosip}, the maximum line coverage that can be achieved by both \name and KLEE is around 36\%.
+This is because the test driver only focuses on testing certain interfaces of the library, and some functions are not invoked at all.
+Interestingly, \name can cover the maximum number of lines within less than 500 seconds, while KLEE takes close to an hour to reach the same coverage.
+Since \code{libosip} contains several loops that do not have early exits and contain symbolic branches, KLEE cannot explore other paths outside the loop without finishing the whole loop execution.
+Aggressively eliminating branches inside these loops allows KLEE to finish the execution of the loops faster and explore more paths outside them.
+In this benchmark, we did not find any false positive bugs that are introduced by \name.
+In other words, \name transformation is safe for the lines covered in this benchmark.
+The fact that \name can achieve more coverage faster also means that the path queries generated by \name are not significantly more expensive than the ones generated by KLEE in total.